-The traditional Hispanic culture of death and dying reflects their values, religious faith and their high regard for family.
-There are various rituals and ceremonies to honor the dead that are deeply rooted in their cultural heritage that are still practiced today.
+The traditional Hispanic culture of death and dying reflects their values, religious faith and their high regard for families.
+There are various Hispanic death rituals and ceremonies to honor the deceased that are deeply rooted in their cultural heritage and still practiced today.

 In Hispanic culture, relationships with immediate and extended family members are very important.
 Family members look to each other for emotional support during difficult times.
 Part of this support is in the form of family members caring for loved ones who are ill or dying as opposed to looking to professional caregivers to take on this role.

 Caring for the Dying